LinhNC/linhgo/content/posts/build-net-cli-tool-with-net-8/index.en.md

 <!--more-->

-# 🌤 Building a Weather CLI Tool with .NET 8

 The goal is to create a simple yet powerful CLI tool named `weathercli` that fetches the current weather of any city using the [OpenWeatherMap API](https://openweathermap.org/api).

 This guide walks you through everything step-by-step.